My report on the coroner’s findings

 Compelling Evidence of Homicide

-• Independent law enforcement and investigative analyses corroborating foul play.
+Independent professionals in their fields medical, law enforcement and investigative analyses corroborating Homicide.

 These facts satisfy Briginshaw and support the determination that Elly’s death was a homicide.